bagrat92/dev_repo/README.md

 # dev_repo

-change our index.htlm  for web server
+change our index.html  for web server